jerrens/Portfolio/PerformanceReviews/README.md

 <!-- TODO: Index the performance review files with outlines and summaries -->

 **Note:** Considering the length of many of these reviews, I fed the contents of each into an AI, requesting it to create a summary.
-These summaries are included below each section
+These summaries are included below each section.

 <!-- markdownlint-capture -->
 <!-- markdownlint-disable no-duplicate-heading -->